Disaster Relief & Product Donations

 Bristol-Myers Squibb has a long history of partnering with non-profit organizations, donating medical products to support long term health care programs in developing countries as well as addressing immediate needs to provide emergency disaster relief.

 For years, Bristol-Myers Squibb has acted quickly in times of need.
 Whether after the devastating 2010 earthquake in Haiti, after the massive 2009 flooding in Indonesia, or the horrific earthquake in central China in 2008, each disaster has demanded - and received - immediate assistance and attention.
 Bristol-Myers Squibb also donates products for ongoing international humanitarian assistance.
-Our efforts are undertaken in collaboration with major international non-profit organizations, including AmeriCares, Catholic Medical Mission Board, Direct Relief International, MAP International, National Cancer Coalition, and Project HOPE.
+Our efforts are undertaken in collaboration with major international non-profit organizations, including AmeriCares, Catholic Medical Mission Board, Direct Relief International, MAP International, and Project HOPE.
 Product donations totaled more than $133 million (wholesale value) in 2012.

 To complement the medicines that Bristol-Myers Squibb has donated in times of need, the Bristol-Myers Squibb Foundation has also provided funding to support disaster relief partners to help enable timely responses with humanitarian aid to sudden natural disasters.
 This year, cash donations to the American Red Cross and the Hurricane Sandy NJ Relief Fund ensured that both immediate and future needs of Hurricane Sandy victims are addressed.